-Leading global investment banking firms, in an effort to manage conflicts of interest, have established countless firm-wide policies and procedures.
-While each firm has its own unique methods for preventing conflicts from arising, most firms share the central goal of effectively managing client relationships whilst keeping its people and transactions far from regulatory investigation or public relations scrutiny.
+Leading global investment banks have created countless firm-wide policies and procedures to manage conflicts of interest.
+While each firm has its own unique methods for preventing conflicts from arising, most firms share the goal of effectively managing client relationships whilst keeping its people and transactions far from regulatory investigation or public relations scrutiny.

-Whether real or perceived, conflicts of interest do arise in advisory work and also in capital markets transactions.
-These Conflicts can be between different clients of the Investment banks, between the Bank and its client and also between particular bankers.
+Whether real or perceived, conflicts of interest arise in advisory work and capital markets transactions.
+These conflicts can be between different clients of the investment banks, between the bank and its client, and between bankers.
 It is possible to have all 3 in large and complex transactions.
 Despite the push to regulate the investment banking industry at large, conflicts of interest do not always become apparent to a firm until a transaction is well under way.

-In this article, we will explore three of the ways purpose-built software solutions can automate and accelerate the conflict-checking process at investment banks.
+In this article, we explore three ways purpose-built software solutions can automate and accelerate the conflict-checking process at investment banks.
 Whether you’re seeking to improve deal conflict identification, review, clearance, or reporting, there are many advantages to leveraging software for conflict management.

 Investment banking software centralizes data and systems

-How do investment banking firms manage conflicts of interest when their data is housed in several disparate and disconnected places?
+How do investment banking firms manage conflicts of interest when their data is stored in disparate and disconnected places?
 The answer to that question is: manually, and with a great deal of effort.
-In fact, it’s not uncommon for Conflicts team members to perform manual searches and deep database scrubs for information.
-Conversely, software built to improve the conflict management process at investment banks centralizes the firm’s data, negating the need to search endlessly in Excel for knowledge about a deal or entity.
+It’s not uncommon for conflicts team members to perform manual searches and deep database scrubs for information.
+Conversely, software built to improve the conflict management process at investment banks centralizes the firm’s data, negating the need to search endlessly in Excel for knowledge about a deal or entity

 Investment banking software reduces organizational complexity

-Since every transaction an investment bank participates in is unique, the bulk of the conflict management process, especially with approvals typically takes place over email.
-As you can imagine, this back-and-forth process is tedious for the bankers, Conflicts team and management and often delays or stalls the entire transaction.
+Since every transaction an investment bank participates in is unique, the bulk of the conflict management process typically takes place over email.
+This back-and-forth process is tedious for everyone involved and often delays or stalls the entire transaction.

-Software built to improve the conflict management process at investment banks provides greater transparency into the firm’s dependencies, securities, and positions.
+Using conflicts management software provides greater transparency into the firm’s dependencies, securities, and positions.
 In fact, leading software providers to the investment banking industry offer monitoring tools that reduce the administrative load associated with checking for conflicts by half or more.

 Investment banking software mitigates regulatory and reputational risk